alunacjones/LSL.YamlDotNet.VariableReplacement/readme.md

     .Build();

 var result = deserialiser.Deserialize<MyTest>(
-    new VariableReplacerParser(replacer, new Parser(new StringReader(
+    new VariableReplacerParser(replacer.ReplaceVariables, new Parser(new StringReader(
     // Note the use of variables in keys as well as values
     """
     $(FieldName): $(FullName)